MaxHalford/sorobn/README.md

 ```

-By default, the answer is found via an exact inference method.
+By default, the answer is found via an exact inference procedure.
 For small networks this isn't very expensive to perform.
 However, for larger networks, you might want to prefer using [approximate inference](https://www.wikiwand.com/en/Approximate_inference).
 The latter is a class of methods that randomly sample the network and return an estimate of the answer.
 The quality of the estimate increases with the number of iterations that are performed.
 For instance, you can use [Gibbs sampling](https://www.wikiwand.com/en/Gibbs_sampling):

 ```python
 >>> import numpy as np